NikhilAcharya149/Airline-Passenger-Satisfaction/README.md

 **Features** -

-Gender: Gender of the passengers (Female, Male) Customer Type: The customer type (Loyal customer, disloyal customer)
+Gender: Gender of the passengers (Female, Male)
+\n Customer Type: The customer type (Loyal customer, disloyal customer)

 Age: The actual age of the passengers

 Type of Travel: Purpose of the flight of the passengers (Personal Travel, Business Travel)

-Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus) Flight distance: The flight distance of this journey Inflight wifi service: Satisfaction level of the inflight wifi service (0:Not Applicable;1-5) Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient
+Class: Travel class in the plane of the passengers (Business, Eco, Eco Plus)

+Flight distance: The flight distance of this journey Inflight wifi service: Satisfaction level of the inflight wifi service (0:Not Applicable;1-5) Departure/Arrival time convenient: Satisfaction level of Departure/Arrival time convenient